PeerInfinity/Archipelago/docs/json/developer/guides/testing-pipeline.md

    **Available Parameters:**
    - `--mode`: Specifies the test mode (e.g., `test`, `test-spoilers`, `test-full`, `test-regression`)
    - `--game`: Specifies the game to test (e.g., `alttp`, `adventure`, `a_hat_in_time`)
-   - `--seed`: Specifies the seed number for testing
+   - `--seed`: Specifies the seed number for testing (defaults to 1 if not specified)
-   - `--rules`: Path to the rules JSON file to use for testing This analysis includes:
+   - `--rules`: Path to the rules JSON file to use for testing

+   This analysis includes:
    - Structured test failure details with clear error messages
    - Performance metrics and timing information
    - Organized error logs grouped by category